 - Glucosamine in food and treats is more a marketing ploy than anything else because there isn’t enough to affect a positive change.
 Plus it has been baked, and lost efficacy.

 I use natural anti-inflammatories before resorting to drugs (Rimadyl, Deramaxx, Prednisone).
 Yucca is my most favorite and I, and others, have seen tremendous results with it.
-Tumeric, Boswelia, Bromelain are some others.
+Turmeric Golden Paste, Boswelia, Bromelain are some others.

 Skin & Coat

-What goes into your dog, shows up on the outside of your dog.
-In poop, and in skin and coat.
-A high quality food and omega 3/6 oil (Grizzly Salmon Oil has the perfect combination of 3 to 6) are important.
+What goes into your dog, shows up on the outside of your dog – in poop, and in skin and coat.
+A high quality food and omega 3/6 oil (Grizzly Salmon Oil and Pollock Oil have the perfect combination of 3 to 6) are important.
 Coconut Oil is also fabulous for coat, skin, digestion and overall health too.
 Grains are not a natural food for dogs, so kibble with too many grains is not good for their health.
 Here’s my essay – Seductive Skin.

 Keeping teeth clean is important, so you don’t have to do dentals every year.
 I’ve never had to do a dental, after the initial one when hounds come off the track, uncared for.
 I use turkey necks to keep teeth clean.
-If you are not feeding raw, then one every week or so – raw – should do it.
+If you are not feeding raw, then one every week or so – raw – NEVER cook bones for dogs – should do it.
 You can also brush teeth.

 What goes in, comes out.
 Feeding the highest quality food you can is key to your hound’s on-going health.
 For me, that’s raw feeding.
 As hounds age, you don’t want them fat, as that will compromise their ability to move well, and will create internal problems.
 If you have an overweight dog, you are the one controlling what they eat.
 They do not open cabinets and refrigerators (usually).
 You can blend up some dark leafy veges, and use as filler with their food.
 It will not put on weight, but they will think they are eating.
 If you have to give treats, make them all protein, and just give small pieces.